 Even though nuclear weapons can solve the problems posed by natural disasters and alien warships (see above), a protagonist (or twelve) can survive a nuclear blast — or holocaust — by hiding in a refrigerator, fallout shelter, or simply by not living in the United States.
 Things like nuclear winter, radioactive fallout or, you know, the complete collapse of civilization aren't really an issue.
 Everyone will still be beautiful, healthy, and clean-shaven.
 Including the girls.
 Hail the apocalypse.9.
 Footspeed is the ultimate weapon.

 No matter what threat you face, what weapons your enemy has at his disposal, what insurmountable odds stand against you, as a protagonist, you can outrun anything, especially in slow motion.
 Fireballs of any variety, strange spacetime effects, airborne plagues and — my personal favorite — precision-targeted machine or laser-gun fire from opposing aircraft can all be defeated by running for several seconds during a very tense moment, then diving flat-out behind some dramatically placed cover.
-You'd think sci-fi heroes would skip right to the 40-yard dash anytime a problem came up, but then all geek movies would be 15 minutes long.
+You'd think sci-fi heroes would skip right to the 40-yard dash anytime a problem came up, but then all geek movies would be 15 minutes long.8.
+Artificial gravity is only used to make walking on spaceships easy.

 Hey, look, we've found a way to efficiently and effectively manipulate one of the four fundamental forces of the universe, no doubt bespeaking an incredible advance in our understanding of quantum physics, matter, energy, and the nature of all existence.
 And all we use it for is simulating Earth gravity on spaceships.
 No graviton guns.
 No zero-point energy sources.
 No wild and fantastic meta-tech based on the new science.
 Nope, just walking around on spaceships.
 Awesome.7.
 Aliens speak English, or at least learn it in about five minutes.